spcorcor18/LPO-8852/lectures/Lecture 4 - Difference-in-differences/Example studies - diff in diff.md

 Davison, M., Penner, A. M., & Penner, E. K. (2021).
 Restorative for All?
 Racial Disproportionality and School Discipline Under Restorative Justice. *American Educational Research Journal*, https://doi.org/10.3102/00028312211062613

+:star: Felegi, B. (2025).
+Examining Key Impacts of the Test-Optional Movement for Early Adopters. _AEA Papers and Proceedings_ 115: 682–88, https://www.aeaweb.org/articles?id=10.1257/pandp.20251057
+> Short paper with a straightforward application of the Callaway and Sant'Anna method.
+Uses IPEDS and DOE data on Pell Grant recipients.

 Jackson, C. K., et al. (2025).
 Universal Pre-K as Economic Stimulus: Evidence from Nine States and Large Cities in the U.S. National Bureau of Economic Research Working Paper Series No. 33767. http://www.nber.org/papers/w33767

 Kuka, E., N. a.
 Shenhav and K. Shih (2020).
 Do Human Capital Decisions Respond to the Returns to Education?
 Evidence from DACA. *American Economic Journal: Economic Policy* 12(1): 293-324. http://www.aeaweb.org/articles?id=10.1257/pol.20180352